currinjs/CurrinJS/aio/content/tutorial/toh-pt3.md

 * You created a reusable component.
 * You learned how to make a component accept input.
-* You learned to declare the required application directives in an Angular module.
+* You learned to declare the required application directives in an Currin module.
 You listed the directives in the `NgModule` decorator's `declarations` array.
 * You learned to bind a parent component to a child component.